puppetlabs/puppetlabs-accounts/README.markdown

         comment: Bad Person
         locked: true

-The accounts module will set the account to an invalid shell appropriate for the system Puppet is managing.
+The pe\_accounts module will set the account to an invalid shell appropriate for the system Puppet is managing.

     $ ssh villain@centos56